Tithorea

 Flora Ecosystems

-The vegetation reflects the transitional character between Mediterranean and montane zones, with pubescent oak, holm oak, and kermes oak dominating the lower, drier slopes while Greek fir takes over at higher elevations.
+The vegetation reflects the transitional character between Mediterranean and montane zones, with pubescent oak, holm oak, and kermes oak dominating the lower, drier slopes while Greek fir (Abies cephalonica) takes over at higher elevations.
 The forest includes notable stands of mixed deciduous woodland with Grecian maple, wild cherry, hop hornbeam, and Oriental hornbeam creating a diverse canopy structure.
 The understory is rich with maquis species at lower elevations, transitioning to a more temperate woodland floor community of hellebores, cyclamen, and ferns under the fir canopy.
-The area is botanically interesting for the co-occurrence of Mediterranean and central European plant species, with numerous orchid species found in clearings and along forest margins.
+The forest description from official sources notes huge firs, pine trees, and oak trees among the vegetation.
+[1] The area is botanically interesting for the co-occurrence of Mediterranean and central European plant species, with numerous orchid species found in clearings and along forest margins.

 Geology

 The geological foundation is primarily Mesozoic limestone, part of the extensive Parnassos-Ghiona geological zone that forms one of the major structural elements of central Greece.
 The limestone has been karstified over millions of years, producing solution features including caves, sinkholes, and springs that emerge at the contact between permeable limestone and impermeable schist or flysch layers.
-Flysch deposits—alternating beds of sandstone, siltstone, and clay—outcrop on some slopes, creating areas of deeper, more fertile soil that support denser vegetation than the rocky limestone terrain.
-The tectonic activity that continues to shape the landscape is evidenced by fault scarps and seismic activity, with the 1870 earthquake that destroyed nearby Itea being one of the most significant historical events.
+Flysch deposits — alternating beds of sandstone, siltstone, and clay — outcrop on some slopes, creating areas of deeper, more fertile soil that support denser vegetation than the rocky limestone terrain.
+The tectonic activity that continues to shape the landscape is evidenced by fault scarps and seismic activity in the wider region.

 Climate And Weather